 Read on to discover the research behind the health claims, who shouldn't be drinking it, and if you do, the best time of day to enjoy a brew.

-How to make bulletproof coffee
+How do I make bulletproof coffee?

 When do you drink bulletproof coffee?